reg2005/laravel-upload-manager/README.md

         }
     ```

-2. 从一个URL获取并保存文件 Fetch and store a file from a URL
+2. Fetch and store a file from a URL

     ```php

-        use zgldh\UploadManager\UploadManager;
+        use reg2005\UploadManager\UploadManager;

         class UploadController extend Controller
         {